Louis Philippe I, King of the French

 King Louis Philippe, photographed c1842. source: Wikipedia

-In August 1830, King Charles X abdicated, naming his grandson, Henri, Duke of Bordeaux, as his successor.
-The King also made Louis Philippe the Lieutenant General of the Realm and charged him with announcing the King’s successor to the Chamber of Deputies and to serve as regent for the young Henri.
-Louis Philippe, however, did not make any such announcement, and within days, the Chamber of Deputies instead proclaimed Louis Philippe as the new monarch of France.
-He took the throne on August 9, 1830, taking the title King of the French – attributing his role as King of the people instead of a territorial area.
+In August 1830, King Charles X abdicated, naming his grandson Henri, Duke of Bordeaux his successor.
+King Charles X also made Louis Philippe the Lieutenant General of the Realm and charged him with announcing the King’s successor to the Chamber of Deputies and to serve as regent for the young Henri.
+However, Louis Philippe did not make any such announcement, and within days, the Chamber of Deputies instead proclaimed Louis Philippe as the new monarch of France.
+He took the throne on August 9, 1830, taking the title King of the French, attributing his role as King of the people instead of a territorial area.
 It was also an attempt to cut off any attempts of the descendants of King Charles to lay claim to the throne.

 Claremont, c1860. source: Wikipedia